ismaelucky342/ismaelucky342/README.md

 ### Ismael Hernández Clemente 👋💻

+#About me
+I am a programming student at Escuela 42 and I am also studying a software engineering degree at U-tad.

 <!--
 **ismaelucky342/ismaelucky342** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.